LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Conclusion

 \section{Conclusion}

-We demonstrate that large language models (LLMs) can be used as a planner for embodied agents and can dramatically reduce the amount of human annotations needed for learning the instruction following task.
-Our work opens a new door for developing versatile and extremely sample-efficient embodied agents by harnessing the power of large language models and enhancing them with physical grounding.
+We demonstrate a novel high-level planner based on large language models for embodied agents that can be used in diverse, partially-observable, and complex environments.
+It can also dynamically re-plan based on environmental perception to produce more grounded plans.
+Our work can dramatically reduce the amount of human annotations needed for learning the instruction following task.
+Furthermore, it opens a new door for developing versatile and extremely sample-efficient embodied agents by harnessing the power of large language models and enhancing them with physical grounding.
 Promising future directions include exploring other LLMs such as Codex~\cite{Chen2021EvaluatingLL}, better prompt design, and more advanced methods for grounding and dynamic re-planning.